Thanks for dropping by! My name's Aleksandr—and yes, that's spelled without an

 Long story short, I moved to the U.S. when I was little and have lived in the states for most of my life.
-I currently reside in Gainesville, Florida, where you'll find plenty of friendly gators, lovebugs whose carcasses will eat away at your car's paint, the infamous Florida Man, and, of course, the University of Florida.
+I currently reside in Florida, home to plenty of friendly gators, lovebugs whose carcasses will eat away at your car’s paint, and the infamous Florida Man.

-I won't bore you with a detailed rundown of my work history; that's what my LinkedIn is for!
+I won’t bore you too much with my work history; that’s what my LinkedIn is for.

 I have experience with a few different stacks—I’ve done a bit of desktop, mobile, and game development, either on my own time or for class projects.
 I’ve also published a few npm packages.
 Below are select projects that I’m proud of:

 Rich text editor developed with the Qt framework.
 Features standard file operations, syntax highlighting, multiple tabs, undo/redo, find & replace, brace autocomplete, and auto-indentation.

 A database-driven web app that allows you to visualize U.S. gun crime statistics and trends for the period of 2013–2018.

-Embody is a top-down dungeon crawler inspired by the Binding of Isaac where you can possess slain enemies to assume their model, stats, and weapon.
+Embody is a dungeon crawler inspired by the Binding of Isaac that lets you possess dead enemies.

 Want to see more of my work?